Providers Close Up

 It’s a good balance between the two.
 When it comes to third-party reproduction, we take extra care to make sure that we are in FDA and DOH compliance, and we keep strict ethical boundaries.

 There are competing interests sometimes with third-party reproduction.
-Everyone needs a voice, the egg donor, the gestational carrier, and the intended parent.
+Everyone needs a voice, the egg donor, the gestational carrier, and the intended parents.

 Can You Share Some Advice or Tips for Intended Parents Considering Stopping IVF Treatments and Seeking Help from an Egg Donor or Surrogacy?